 - Male pattern baldness

-- Increased hair growth on the face, chest, torso, and back
+- Possible increased hair growth on the face, chest, torso, and back

 - Increased acne